 Even if you think your business is too small to really matter in the eyes of the FDA, your best bet is to follow the FDA’s custom label printing rules and regulations to avoid any future issues.
-We know how confusing and overwhelming it may be to obtain information about labeling handmade soaps and cosmetics, which is why we’re here to help!
+We know how confusing and overwhelming it may be to obtain information about label printing for handmade soaps and cosmetics, which is why we’re here to help!

 Beware of Health Claims on Custom Label Printing

 According to the FDA, cosmetic labels must tell the truth and not be misleading.
 This includes making any health claims.
 Any products used for therapeutic purposes or those that may affect the structure of the body must be regulated as drugs are.
 Even if you think that your business is too small for the FDA to find you, think again!